FelipeJColon/paper_dengue_superensemble/README.md

 ### R code
-The `R` code presented here provides all the scripts required to run the superensemble of probabilistic dengue models presented in the paper _"Probabilistic seasonal dengue forecasting in Vietnam using superensembles"_ submitted to _PLoS Medicine_ by FJ Colón-González et al. (2020).
+The `R` code presented here provides all the scripts required to run the superensemble of probabilistic dengue models presented in the paper _"Probabilistic seasonal dengue forecasting in Vietnam: A modelling study using superensembles"_ published in _PLoS Medicine_ by FJ Colón-González et al. (2021).
 The code comprises seven ordered sub-routines.
 Each sub-routine has a number that indicates its location in a sequence of steps starting at _00_ and ending at _06_.
 The sub-routine called **06_Run_routines.R** contains all the commands required to load and perform all operations in sequence.
 We suggest users only run that script.
 A description of each sub-routine is provided below.